auriq/essentia_docs/source/dlv/direct-query-examples.rst

 **Overview**

-Direct Data Query is Essentia's unique method of quering the data in your datastore directly, without loading anything into memory.
+Query is Essentia's unique method of quering the data in your datastore directly, without loading anything into memory.
 It allows you to quickly and efficiently explore data in a multitude of formats and is written in a user friendly, SQL-like language.

-The Direct Data Query command structure consists of a select statement to define which columns are desired and what operations you want to perform on them, a from statement telling Direct Data Query which category in your repository to pull the data from and over what time period, and a series of filtering and ordering options to modify how the data is output.
+The Query command structure consists of a select statement to define which columns are desired and what operations you want to perform on them, a from statement telling Query which category in your repository to pull the data from and over what time period, and a series of filtering and ordering options to modify how the data is output.

-This tutorial will provide sample usage of the currently supported options for Direct Data Query.
+This tutorial will provide sample usage of the currently supported options for Query.
 These options are:

 * **Select Statement Specifications:** *column_name(s), \*, count(column_name), count(\*), count(distinct column_name)*
 * **From Statement Specifications:** *category_name:start_date:end_date*